mycodetherapy/mesto/README.md

 ## If you want to visit the site, just [just click on the link.](https://mycodetherapy.github.io/mesto/index.html)

-The Place service is a web site that allows you to add photos with descriptions, put likes, and edit a user profile.
+The Mesto service is a frontend of a website that allows you to add photos with descriptions, put likes and edit a user profile.
 This service can be used as a ready-made element for building a social network.

 ### It works like this: